mary-chapman/amazon-turk/readme.md

 GETTING STARTED:
 //========================================================

-1. Make sure node and npm is installed.  [a link](https://nodejs.org/en/)
+1. Make sure node and npm is installed.
+[Install Node Here](https://nodejs.org/en/)
 2. Make sure the following packages work (they are currently included in the repo so should be fine,here is a list anyway):

 	npm install	http